hlandau/nctestsuite/spec.md

       by a space.

       The first IN line of an entry may optionally contain a test ID to identify the test.
+      The OUT line may optionally contain an error count which indicates the number of parse errors.
+      If omitted, it is taken to be zero.

 Blank lines and lines starting with # are ignored.